 Henry of Pelham Estate Winery VQA Niagara Peninsula- Henry of Pelham Speck Family Reserve Pinot Noir 2007

 Subtle, not fruit forward.
 Lovely spicy-earthy notes with some bright cherries and brambly fruit on the middle palate and a supple, satin texture.
 Medium-bodied and balanced.
 Long, dry, refreshing finish.
-Food matches: mushrooms, pork liver pates, tuna, grilled salmon, roasted chicken, duck and other game birds.
+Speck Family Reserve Pinot Noir food pairings: mushrooms, pork liver pates, tuna, grilled salmon, roasted chicken, duck and other game birds.

 Opinions about wine differ greatly as the experience is subjective.
 You may find it helpful to compare this critical evaluation of the wine with mine as well as your own:

 • Yields of 1 ½ Tonnes / acre and below (~25 hL/ha)

 • Fermented in stainless steel then aged in French Oak, with 33% new.

 • The biggest quality factor involved in making Pinot Noir is yield in the vineyard.
 No short cuts to quality exist.
 It is not that Pinot Noir must be big, but rather that good, ageworthy and interesting Pinot Noir comes at great cost in the vineyard.
 This variety, produced as we have made this wine, is a rare example of the future of Niagara wines – and it shows the difficult but worthwhile path that our terroir has chosen for us.